bundasma/matthew_bundas_portfolio/Astrophysical_Sim_Research/README.md

 <img src="https://github.com/bundasma/matthew_bundas_portfolio/blob/main/Astrophysical_Sim_Research/README_images/convection.PNG?raw=true" width="800" height="550">
 </p>

 In summary, we found an increase of nuclear energy production during a C12-C12 burning phase as a result of the enhanced fusion reaction rates.
 This undoubtedly will have an affect on a star's evolution, as the convection and abundance of several isotopes have been shown to be significantly effected in our 20,000s simulations.
-To fully understand what the affects would be, longer simulations would need to be conducted.
+To fully understand what the effects would be, longer simulations would need to be conducted.
 This would likely have to occur in a simulation environment like MESA, as these 2-D simulations in FLASH were incredibly computationally expensive, taking hundreds of thousands of core-hours over the course of months.